 Deadlight was one of the May Games with Gold for the Xbox 360.
 It's a very frustrating game.
-That doesn’t mean its not a good game.
+That doesn’t mean it's not a good game.
 It just seems rough.
 Take a look below and see what I mean.

 The world has ended.
 There is no hope.
 No new beginning.
 Only the survivors.
 DEADLIGHT follows the journey of Randall Wayne, a man searching for his family across Seattle during the aftermath of a 1980s event that has decimated life on earth.
 This visually stunning Cinematic Survival Platformer will challenge you to run, jump, climb, and struggle for your life as you look for answers and the ones you love.

-Don’t get me wrong, it’s a beautiful game.
+Don’t get me wrong, and it’s a beautiful game.
 But the beauty of the game goes away with the stupid character won’t release from a wall for the 13th time in a row.
 It was starting to feel like this game should have been called Groundhog’s Day.
-If the gameplay doesn’t match the game then it all goes south.
+If the gameplay doesn’t match the game, then it all goes south.
 I would expect other places in the game to be hard, say when there is a line of Zombies between you and the next door, but no. It’s making sure that you can time one button press when a building is collapsing around you that throws you in rage mode as you grit your teeth in attempts to either throw your controller against the farthest wall or to break the controller in half, whichever is your aggro pleasure.